 - Agree on a policy taxonomy.
 Use a shared data-class matrix so both sides label PII, IP, and telemetry the same way.

-- Set joint-change windows.
+- Set joint change windows.
 No silent policy flips during business-critical periods.

 Revising partnership agreements

-“Training prohibition takes effect when Customer sets trainingoptout=true in vendor account.
-Vendor will confirm change within 2 business days and provide audit log entries.” - Define SLAs for policy changes and entitlements.
-Include rollback clauses for unintended enforcement.
+- Add precise clauses with operational hooks.
+Example clause: “Training prohibition takes effect when Customer sets training_opt_out=true in vendor account.
+Vendor will confirm the change within 2 business days and provide audit log entries.”

 Technical fixes to request now